 Brijesh completed his specialist liver training at Addenbrooke’s Hospital, Cambridge and trained in ERCP.
 Brijesh was the UK-PSC research fellow from 2010 until 2013, during which time he recruited patients with PSC and collected their DNA samples for the UK-PSC study.
 He has presented his research work at various national and international meetings.

-Dr Douglas Thorburn
+Professor Douglas Thorburn

 His clinical and academic interests are autoimmune and cholestatic liver diseases, biliary endoscopy and liver transplantation with a particular interest in PSC.
 Dr Douglas Thorburn has been a consultant hepatologist since 2003, initially in Birmingham, and since 2007 at the Royal Free.